ahammer/metalrain/crates/README.md

 - **Render Layers**: Use targeted layers to reduce overdraw
 - **Event Pipeline**: Keep handlers lightweight, defer heavy work to regular systems

-## License

-All crates are dual-licensed under MIT or Apache-2.0 at your option.

 ## Questions?

 Each crate has detailed documentation in its README.md.
 For integration examples, see the demo applications in the `demos/` directory.